CompCogNeuro/sims/ch8/rl/README.md

 We can simulate extinction by simply turning off the US reward that appears at t=15.

-* Click on the `Envs` and `Train`, and then click off the `Act` toggle in the `US` field -- this will de-activate the US.
+* Click `Envs` -> `Train` on the left, and then click off the `Act` toggle in the `US` field -- this will de-activate the US.

 * Now, hit `Init` (which does not initialize the weights), and `Reset Trial Log` in toolbar to clear out the `Train Trial Plot` (click on that to view it), and then `Step Trial`.
-It can also be useful to click on the `Pred` line in the plot, which shows the predicted reward value.
+It can also be useful to click on the `Pred_Act` line in the plot, which shows the predicted reward value.
 You can also `Step Trial` and watch the Network to see how the network behaves.

 > **Question 8.5:** What happened at the point where the reward was supposed to occur?
 Explain why this happened using the TD mechanisms of reward expectations compared to actual reward values received.